Skip to content

 The following types of Ansible content files are currently supported:

-• roles (applies to tasks and handlers folders)
+• roles (applies to tasks, handlers and roles folders),

 Scan a task file, which contains the tasks section of the playbook: